 You may request coverage for your lawful spouse who is under age 60 not insured as a member and actively performing the normal activities of a person in good health of like age with the same resident requirements as for members.
 Your spouse can be working for you, for someone else, or be a homemaker.
 Your, the member, must be insured for a minimum of $600 a month for your spouse to be eligible.

-All three plans pay monthly benefits while you are Totally Disabled.
+All three policies pay monthly benefits while you are Totally Disabled.
 "Totally Disabled" means you are prevented by illness or injury from performing the material and substantial duties of your usual occupation, provided you are not otherwise working for pay or profit.
 Benefits begin at the end of the waiting period, provided you are Totally Disabled.

-Note: Benefits for disabilities due to Mental Disorders is limited to a maximum of 24 monthly payments, regardless of Plan choice.
+Note: Benefits for disabilities due to Mental Disorders is limited to a maximum of 24 monthly payments, regardless of choice.

 If you are Totally Disabled before age 63, benefits are payable up to age 65.
 There is a two year maximum benefit for Total Disabilities starting at ages 63 through 74.